Aidar5/nattoeng/docs/source/book/24_oop_special_methods/iterable_iterator.rst

     StopIteration:

 After elements are ended, Stopiteration exception is returned.
 In order for iterator to return elements again, it has to be re-created.
-Similar actions are performed when **for** loop is iterates items in the list:
+Similar actions are performed when **for** loop iterates items in the list:

 .. code:: python